Naturhistoriska/NRM-DNA-lab/doc/ssh.md

 Access is only allowed after e-mailing your public key to support@nrm.se.
 IT will then create your user account and manually add the key to `$HOME/.ssh/authorized_keys`.

+Once you have access with one computer (one public ed25519 key), you can add more keys to the file `$HOME/.ssh/authorized_keys`.